 For Educators

-Despite a growing body of evidence of the health benefits of outdoor physical activity, most children (and adults, too!) in the United States could get out and Move More.
+Despite a growing body of evidence of the health benefits of physical activity, most children (and adults, too!) in the United States could get out and Move More.

 Many schools are encouraging youth to engage in more physical activity.
 While getting students out on a trail is a great way to encourage fun and fitness, this is challenging to do on a regular basis during the school day.